Introduction TO THE MID-CAREER MENTORING PROGRAMME

 - Mentors and mentee meet 2-3 times per year by video call, phone, online and/or if possible face to face.
 The programme may last for 3-4 years.

 - ENMC may help mentees to have access to the leadership trainings in business/administration which are available on the internet; today navigating within administrative and regulatory requirements is a key aspect to become skilled in for science leaders.
+Click here for access to online training modules.

 - Through its patient associations, ENMC may invite mentees to join one or two national patient days during his/her mentorship, taking place in the country of residence.
 Talking to and being around people affected by a neuromuscular condition is important for mentees to be able to understand the patient’s (and families’) perspective and implement patient engagement in their work.